 Jun 6, 2012 / By Andy Klock

-Until recently I didn’t think it mattered much.
+Until recently, I didn’t think it mattered much.
 On a single instance database, who cares?
-But on RAC, I would briefly give pause, contemplate that life would be easier if the ADR was on shared storage, and then I would quickly lose interest and go back to living my life.
+But on RAC, I would briefly pause, contemplate that life would be easier if the ADR was on shared storage, and then I would quickly lose interest and go back to living my life.

 The benefits are:

 This is no longer the whole story.
-But before proceeding, let me mention a change that was introduced in Oracle 126.96.36.199 regarding the backing up of the control file.
-Starting with that version, controlfile snapshots and backups were now required to be created on shared storage.
-This makes sense because any instance could be writing to the backup controlfile and therefore needs access to it. (see MOS 1263621.1 for more details) Fine.
+But before proceeding, let me mention a change that was introduced in Oracle 220.127.116.11 regarding the backing up of the control file.
+Starting with that version, controlfile snapshots and backups must be created on shared storage.
+This makes sense because any instance could be writing to the backup controlfile and therefore needs access to it.
+(See MOS 1263621.1 for more details.)
+Fine.
 I’ve updated my RMAN scripts and reconfigured the snapshot location a while ago.
-188.8.131.52 has been around since 2010.
+18.104.22.168 has been around since 2010.

 So, what does this have to do with ADR?
-I was on an Exadata environment with four RAC instances, when a fellow DBA created an incident package.
-No big deal, except part of the adrci packaging procedure was to take a backup of the controlfile and include it in the incident package.
+I was on an Exadata environment with four RAC instances when a fellow DBA created an incident package.
+It was no big deal, except that part of the adrci packaging procedure was to take a backup of the controlfile and include it in the incident package.
 Though the package was created successfully, the controlfile never made it:

 adrci> ips create package incident 42